spacemeshos/go-spacemesh/ci.md

 # Continuous Integration (CI)

-This repository currently contains CI configuration for two different CI engines, [Travis CI](https://travis-ci.org/) and [GitHub Actions](https://docs.github.com/en/actions) (GA).
-Historically, we exclusively used Travis, but we're in the process of migrating to GA.
-Travis configuration can be found in [.travis.yml](.travis.yml) and GA configuration can be found in [.github/workflows](.github/workflows).
-At present the configuration for these two engines is nearly identical.
+This repository runs CI using [GitHub Actions](https://docs.github.com/en/actions) (GA).
+Historically we used Travis, but we migrated to GA.
+The configuration can be found in [.github/workflows](.github/workflows).

 ## Workflows

 Our CI configuration includes three distinct "workflows" (related sets of tasks).
-For Travis, these are all found in the `.travis.yml` file.
-For GA, the first two live in the `ci.yml` file and the last lives in `dockerpush.yml`, both in `.github/workflows`.
+The first two live in the `ci.yml` file and the last lives in `dockerpush.yml`, both in `.github/workflows`.

 ### Unit tests